Anxiety Relief | Treatment for Anxiety

 As mentioned above, a number of treatment approaches involve systematic desensitization (one of the most common treatments for anxiety) that encourages the person to focus on stressful situations in order to learn to face the fear, to begin to increase their comfort level, and to desensitize the fear gradually.
-Cognitive therapy, for example, works with mental images and the scary thoughts in order to change those thoughts to be more rational and calming.
+Cognitive therapy, for example, works with mental images and scary thoughts in order to change those thoughts to be more rational and calming.
 However, a person’s cognitive ability is heavily impaired when experiencing anxiety.
-Unfortunately, CBT does not have a tool to reduce the person’s extreme emotional distress during the exercise, which can limit its effectiveness considerably.
+Unfortunately, CBT does not have a tool to reduce the person’s extreme emotional distress during the exercise, which can limit its effectiveness.
 On the contrary, Quick REMAP focuses on the person’s emotional distress first before – if at all – applying logical cognitive interventions.
-At this time, this appears to be the most promising approach for truly overcoming anxiety.
+At this time, this appears to be the most promising new approach for truly overcoming anxiety.

 American Psychiatric Association (2004).
 Diagnostic and statistical manual of mental disorders (4th ed., text revision).
 Arlington, VA: American Psychiatric Association.

 Buck, A. (2008).
 Dealing with anxiety.
 Practice Nurse, 35(2), 34-37.

 Durand, V. M. & Barlow, D. H. (2003).
 Essentials of abnormal psychology (3rd ed.).
 Belmont, CA: Wadsworth-Thomson Learning.